 On January 24, 2016, Emmaus Evangelical Lutheran Church and Parroquia Emaús voted to reconstitute as a single congregation, Emaus ELCA.
 The name reflects the spelling of the Spanish-speaking portion of the congregation and of the Danish-speaking founders of the original church.
 Emaus ELCA will now operate with a single church council but will continue to offer separate services in English and Spanish, with occasional bilingual worship services to mark special occasions.

-On June 5, 2016, Emaus ELCA voted to an extend a term call of 18 months to Rev. Gabriel A. Marcano, effective on July 1.
+On June 5, 2016, Emaus ELCA voted to an extend a term call of 18 months to Rev. Gabriel A. Marcano, effective July 1 through December 31, 2017.